Hunt & Fish Lead Free

 Write a letter to your Governor, State Representatives, Secretary of the Interior, and Director of the US Fish and Wildlife Service asking them to follow suit with California and ban the sale and use of lead ammunition and fishing tackle.

-The Raptor Center at the University of Minnesota has collected volumes of data regarding the issue and actually produced a video (shown below) highlighting the torture these eagles go through when being poisoned by lead.
+The Raptor Center at the University of Minnesota has collected volumes of data with alarming statistics regarding the issue and actually produced a video (shown below) highlighting the torture these eagles go through when being poisoned by lead.